Flying / hand luggage

-- Uber & Grab: I used Uber regularly in Kuala Lumpur, Saigon, Bangkok, Penang and Bali.
+- Uber & Grab: I use Grab regularly in most cities in Southeast Asia.
 If you're in a city or popular place, I recommend checking if Uber or Grab are available - it's safer and you won't be ripped off.
 Even better if they have a motorbike version of their service - it can be so cheap!
 It's common for their to be promotions to make it even cheaper (or free!) so check online or ask a drive for the latest promo code.
 It will give you peace of mind - if your driver takes a long route (like normal taxis sometimes do to run the meter for longer) you can easily get the difference refunded through Uber and from what I can tell, Grab is a fixed price shown before you request the taxi anyway, so it's in the driver's interest to go the quickest route.
 Tip: Before you order an Uber/Grab, use Google Maps to check the route; it's often the case that walking a few minutes will cut the road distance significantly due to traffic and one-way systems.

 - Trains: Usually my preferred method of travelling long distances inside a country.
 I've regularly used night trains.
 It's usually relaxing, safe, full of nice locals and you can take in some of the scenery too.
 I especially like the trains in Thailand and Vietnam.